cjqzhao/grpc-codelabs/codelabs/grpc-rust-streaming/README.md

 }
 ```

-This time we get a `RouteGuide_RouteChatServer` stream that, as in our
+This time we get a stream that, as in our
 client-side streaming example, can be used to read and write messages.
 However,
 this time we return values via our method’s stream while the client is still
 writing messages to their message stream.
 The syntax for reading and writing
-here is very similar to our client-streaming method, except the server uses the
+here is very similar to our client-streaming method, except the server returns a `RouteChatStream`.
-stream’s Send() method rather than `SendAndClose()` because it’s writing
-multiple responses.
 Although each side will always get the other’s messages in
 the order they were written, both the client and server can read and write in
 any order — the streams operate completely independently.